microsoft/testfx-docs/RFCs/005-Framework-Extensibility-Custom-DataSource.md

 This details the MSTest V2 framework extensibility for specifying custom data source for data driven tests.

 ## Motivation
 Often times, custom data source is required for data driven tests.
-If the test framework provides an extensibility, custom data source functionality can be
-* Easily extended to use test data from custom data sources.
+User should be able to leverage test framework extensibility to provide custom data sources for test execution.

 ## Detailed Design